 Lond. med.
 Gaz., 16, 125-127; Trans. zool.
 Soc.
 Lond., 1, 315-24, 1835.

-While a first-year student at St. Bartholomew’s Hospital, James Paget discovered trichina in muscle during dissection.
-Richard Owen, his teacher, named it Trichina spiralis and published an account, barely mentioning Paget.
-It was renamed Trichinella spiralis in 1896.
-Paget communicated his discovery to the Abernethian Society at St. Bartholomew’s on 6 Feb, 1835; an abstract of his paper is published in the Transactions of the society, vol. 2.
-Paget recorded the chronology of the discovery in a letter to the Lancet, 1866, 1, 269.
+Paget communicated his discovery to the Abernethian Society at St. Bartholomew’s on 6 Feb, 1835; an abstract of his paper was published in the Transactions of the society, vol. 2.
+Paget later recorded the chronology of the discovery in a letter to the Lancet, 1866, 1, 269.
 This and his unpublished article intended for Lond. med.
-Gaz., 1835, is reproduced by Kean (No. 2268.1), p.
+Gaz., 1835, was reproduced by Kean (No. 2268.1), p.
 458-62.
-The letter is also published in Bull.
+The letter was also published in Bull.
 Hist.
 Med., 1979, 53, 547.

 Subjects: INFECTIOUS DISEASE › DISEASES DUE TO METAZOAN PARASITES, INFECTIOUS DISEASE › Food-Borne Diseases › Trichinosis, PARASITOLOGY › Trichinella